panglesd/slipshow/docs/custom-scripts-ref.rst

    // JS script here
    ```

-If a script has a "permanent" side-effect, it has to provide a way for slipshow
+If a script has a "permanent" side-effect, it has to provide a way for Slipshow
 to revert it.
 There are two ways for that.
 One is to use a specific API for side
 effects, which is the easiest and will accomodate most of the scripts.
 The other
 one is more general but slightly more work.